-Candidates must meet the minimum overall HESI A assessment score listed above.
+Candidates must meet the minimum overall HESI A2 assessment score listed above.
 In addition, candidates must meet the minimum assessment score on each of the three individual sections of the assessment.
-The minimum assessment score for each section is 10 points lower than the required HESI A overall score
+The minimum assessment score for each section is 10 points lower than the required HESI A2 overall score listed above.

-Candidates must meet the minimum overall HESI A assessment score listed above.
+Candidates must meet the minimum overall HESI A2 assessment score listed above.
 In addition, candidates must meet the minimum assessment score on each of the three individual sections of the assessment.
-The minimum assessment score for each section is 10 points lower than the required HESI A overall score listed above.
+The minimum assessment score for each section is 10 points lower than the required HESI A2 overall score listed above.